cweb/unicode-hax/README.md

 ```

 This project also contains the data files, pre-created in the __/data__ folder, and a __Mapping.cs__ Mapping
-class which can lookup mapping equivalents.
+class which can lookup mapping equivalents for the following:

+- ASCII equivalent best-fit mappings across legacy character encodings
+- ASCII equivalent mappings for Unicode normalization types.
+For example, Web browsers commonly use
+  a form of normalization for keeping URL content and host names compatible.

+For more on Unicode Normalization see TR15:  http://www.unicode.org/reports/tr15/